Aurorabili/BITools/README.md

 # Bioinformatics Tools
-This repository will contain commonly used bioinformatics tools.
+This repository contain commonly used bioinformatics tools.

 ## 🌟Feature